gpsinsight/api-driver-documentation/Documentation.md

 ### Session from Auth Code [POST /session/authorize/]

 + Request (application/json)
-    The <auth_code> comes from the Authenticate method, but is not delivered as a response in the API.
+    The authcode comes from the Authenticate method, but is not delivered as a response in the API.
 It is only delivered to the driver's phone.

     + Body